The Most Scandalous Artworks by Marcel Duchamp

 In addition to Marcel Duchamp’s famous readymades, during his life he created less known works that were provocative and caused a scandal among the public.
 Sexuality together with irony, were major themes in Duchamp’s later artworks.
 Beginning in the 1950s, he focused his attention on topics like the body, eroticism, and sexual symbolism.
 His pieces challenged the viewer, making them feel uncomfortable by looking at, and even touching them.

-Paysage fautif or Faulty landscape is one of the most original works of Marcel Duchamp.
-It was made in 1946 and dedicated to Maria Martins, a Brazilian sculptor and Duchamp’s lover whom he met in 1942.
-It represents a response to experimentation on the body and with the body in the art, a practice spread especially in the late fifties.
-This is considered such an original and provocative piece because of the material he used to create it – his own sperm.
-(Although it was not discovered until 1989 that’s Duchamp’s seminal liquid was used.)
-Even in 1946 this piece marked the beginning of a series of works, drawings, objects, and magazine covers which refer to eroticism and Freudian ideas.
+Paysage fautif or Faulty Landscape is one of the most original works of Marcel Duchamp.
+It was made in 1946 and dedicated to Maria Martins.
+Martins was a Brazilian sculptor whom Duchamp met in 1942 and became her lover.
+It represents a response to experimentation on the body and with the body in the art, a practice spread especially in the late 1950s.
+This is considered such an original and provocative piece because of the material he used to create it – his own sperm (although it was not discovered until 1989 that Duchamp’s seminal liquid was used).
+Even in 1946, this piece marked the beginning of a series of works, drawings, objects, and magazine covers which refer to eroticism and Freudian ideas.

 A year later, in 1947, Duchamp created a three-dimensional rubber breast on a black velvet background.
-He calls this piece Prière de toucher or Please touch.
-It was dedicated to Duchamp’s lover Maria Martins.
+He called this piece Prière de toucher or Please Touch.
+It was also dedicated to Maria Martins.
 This piece was designed to be the cover for a luxurious edition of the catalog called Le Surréalisme en 1947.
 The catalog was to accompany the exhibition Exposition Internationale du Surréalism.
-In contrast to most art, touching this work, is not only allowed, but encouraged.
+In contrast to most art, touching this work is not only allowed but encouraged.

 Four Small Erotic Objects